computablelabs/compspec/TopLevelSpec.md

 ##### Challenging

 Challenging is the process by which a listing in a data market can be challenged and potentially removed.
+A challenge triggers a vote.
+If the challenge succeeds, the challenged listing is de-listed from the data market.
+If the challenge fails, the challenging party is penalized with a loss of stake (note that posting a challenge requires placing `MarketToken` at stake).

 #### Market Token [v0.2]